-- You get 5 lives to progress, and lose a life every time you fail a level.
-While they do come back, it takes 30 minutes for each individual life to return, so there’s incentive for you to do as well as possible
+- You get 5 lives to progress and lose a life every time you fail a level.
+While they do come back, it takes 30 minutes for each life to return, so there’s an incentive for you to do as well as possible.

 - The map showing all the levels is not only massive, but it shows the current positions of every Facebook friend you have that plays.
 So it gives you a strong incentive to prove that you can do better than everyone else you know.

-- But that’s not all — King didn’t only want you competing on the macro scale, trying to make it the furthest out of all your friends; they went right to the micro level, showing where you rank for top scores on each and every level!
+- But that’s not all — King didn’t only want you competing on the macro scale, trying to make it the furthest out of all your friends; they went right to the micro-level, showing where you rank for top scores on every level!
 Talk about a shot straight to the ego!

 Beating the Unbeatable

 I’d been warned about Level 391 well in advance by my longtime friend Justin, who told me that he might stop playing Candy Crush Saga because it was too impossible.
 Within 40 moves, they wanted you to get 77 yellow candies, 66 blue candies and 55 red candies, which were all relatively easy.
 The hard part?
 Getting 240,000 points in the process.

 To put that in context, getting to level 391 is a pretty amazing feat by Candy Crush standards.
 Of my 1600+ Facebook friends, there’re only 4 of us who’ve made it that far or only about 0.25% of the sample.
 I attacked 391 with the same powerful methods I’d used to get to that point — combinations of sprinkled candies (or “colour bombs”) with striped and wrapped candies for more points; combining striped and wrapped candies with each other when I needed to do so that I could last longer — but no matter what I tried, I consistently landed in the 120-150K point range.

 As ashamed as I am to admit it, it looked like the end of my candy crushing!